Computer Science at Stony Brook University based out of New York, USA

 I love computers.
-CPUs, OS, Distributed Systems, you name it.
+CPUs, OS, Distributed Systems — you name it

-I also love running, music and reading.
+I also love running, music and reading

-Hi, I am Pranav and I have been working as a graduate research assistant at Stony Brook University.
+Working as a graduate research assistant at Stony Brook University.

 My current research pertains to CPU and GPU profiling to create energy flamegraphs.